What to Expect for Your First Eye Exam

 Comprehensive Eye Exam:

-Three of our physicians see patients for general comprehensive eye care and cataract surgery: Dr. Brad Stuckenschneider in Poplar Bluff and Piedmont (download patient forms); Dr. Todd Lumsden in Cape Girardeau-Doctors’ Park and Perryville; Dr. John Kinder in Cape Girardeau-Doctors’ Park and Dexter.
+Three of our physicians see patients for general comprehensive eye care: Dr. Brad Stuckenschneider in Poplar Bluff; Dr. Todd Lumsden in Cape Girardeau, Perryville, Carbondale, and Marion; Dr. John Kinder in Cape Girardeau-Doctors’ Park and Dexter.

 Corneal Subspecialty Exam: